 Select the dimension of analysis of your choice, you will then be able to distinguish up to a maximum of three most satisfied and/or least satisfied populations.

-Score evolution allows you to measure the impact of your actions on the answers given.
+Score evolution allows you to measure the impact of your actions.

 As soon as the same question has been asked several times in your campaign, you can follow the evolution of the score or the distribution of responses.

-Our recommendation: As soon as a score drops or if the percentage of detractors increases, prioritize the question in your action plan.
+💡Our recommendation: If a score drops or if the percentage of detractors increases, prioritize the question in your action plan.

 Need a helping hand to interpret your results?
-Don't hesitate to contact your account manager!
-Our team of experts will be happy to help you with this subject.
+Feel free to contact your Account Manager!
+Our team of experts will be happy to help you.